Storyblok Raises $80M Series C - Read News

 If you’ve passed through all the phases successfully, your customers are surely becoming fans.
 Your customer’s voices are the best marketing in advocating and influencing further purchases and sales.
 As a brand, you can tap in by asking them for feedback, and in return, the output KPI, provide rewards or affiliate/referral schemes (if appropriate) as a driver to improve sales and the repeat purchase rate.

-Section titled How do I measure overall success?
 How do I measure overall success?

 As mentioned above, a key measure is looking towards that aid in setting a bar in which your brand can achieve for both your customers and business.